-The Euro-Atlantic Council of Slovenia co-hosted with the Centre of European Perspective – CEP and the Politics and Society Institute a webinar on the threat of radicalization and violent extremism across borders.
+The Euro-Atlantic Council of Slovenia, the Centre of European Perspective – CEP and the Politics and Society Institute hosted a webinar on the threat of radicalisation and violent extremism across borders.
 The debate was moderated by Katja Geršak, executive director of the Centre of European Perspective.

 Speakers of the seminar: